Townsend-Lab-Yale/cancereffectsizeR/README.md

   # and annotating MAF with gene and trinucleotide information.
   analysis = calc_baseline_mutation_rates(analysis)

-  # Calculate selection intensities and produce human-readable results
+  # Calculate selection intensities
-  # If you have multiple computing cores and the parallel library, you can parallelize the operation
+  # If you have multiple computing cores and the parallel library (and are not using Windows),
+  # you can parallelize the operation by providing however many cores you have available.
   analysis = ces_snv(analysis, cores = 4)

-  # Generate a relatively small data frame that lists all recurrent SNVs of high selection intensity
+  # Create a filtered table of selection intensities for all recurrently mutated sites
-  results = selection_results_converter(analysis)
+  results = analysis@selection_results[tumors_with_variant > 1]
 ```

+Note: Currently, targeted sequencing data support is only in conjunction with WES data, as the WES data must be used to estimate gene-level mutation rates.